collibra/custom-technical-lineage-examples/README.md

 # Custom technical lineage

 This repository contains examples and helper functions to help you develop your custom technical lineage files.
+The dependencies are collected in the `requirements.txt` file and can be installed using `pip install -r requirements.txt`.

 ## Convert single-file definition files to the new batch definition format